 I was in Sao Paulo, while I drafted this blog post.
 That was my second trip to Brazil, the first one was in August 2016.
 I stayed for around 15 Days on my first trip to Brazil.
-This trip however, lasted for over a month and a half.
+This trip however, was an extended trip (January-March).
 I was on a research visit this time and the trip was funded by my funding agency, hence the Visa process was pretty straight for me.
 However, I do understand that the process might not be same for others.

 While Indian passport holders themselves understand that only a limited number of Visa waivers apply to them, but in case of Brazil, even privileged nationalities require a visa, hence, one should not feel discriminated on this ground at least.
 Rules and regulations concerning Visa are more or less an outcome of reciprocity between concerned nations and the nature of diplomatic alignment.